 How to Deal with a Problem IT Employee

-Take appropriate action.
 Once you’ve personally met with the employee exhibiting problematic behavior, you can determine the best course of action in responding to the situation.
 In some cases, the issue may only require a minor response or resolution.
 In other instances, you may need to intervene and get others involved.
 Because interpersonal drama can have insidious effects on your workplace, it’s not something you’ll want to ignore.
-Take whatever action is needed to improve your culture and create an atmosphere in which all of your employees feel respected and valued as individuals.
+Take whatever action is needed to improve your culture.
+The goal is to create an atmosphere in which all of your employees feel respected and valued as individuals.
 If this means firing somebody for egregious behavior or creating a new policy to stop toxic habits, then this is the action that needs to be taken.

-Half the battle of dealing with toxic behavior is to create a culture that counteracts drama at its core.
+Half the battle of dealing with toxic behavior is to create a culture that counteracts drama.
 By creating an environment of team-building and open communication, you can reduce the likelihood of these behaviors occurring thanks to a positive and supportive culture.

 Looking to grow your IT team?

-Get in touch with TekPartners and let our team help you find the right people to grow your workforce.
+Get in touch with INSPYR Solutions and let our team help you find the right people to grow your workforce.